 By the time Zipper Catches Skin (1982), Da Da (1983), Live In Toronto (1984), Constrictor (1986), Raise Your Fist And Yell (1987), Trash (1989), Hey Stoopid (1991), Live 1968 (1992), Live At The Whiskey A Go Go (1992) came about, ending with the aptly named The Last Temptation (1994), an album that saw him use his stage props as entertainment instead of shocking, choosing instead to shock people about the matters of like and the afterlife, a successful venture because as far as standard shock rock was concerned, he had become part of the background, his influential days over.

-Although still performing and a highly respected musician his releases over the millennium, including the compilations Classicks (1995), A Fistful Of Alice (1997) and The Life And Crimes of Alice Cooper (1999) (a box set compilation) went relatively unnoticed.
+Although still performing and a highly respected musician his releases over the millennium, including the compilations Classicks (1995), A Fistful Of Alice (1997) and The Life And Crimes Of Alice Cooper (1999) (a box set compilation) went relatively unnoticed.
 Yet another line-up change would come around with Reb Beach (guitar), Ryan Roxie (guitar), Paul Taylor (keyboards), Todd Jensen (bass), Jimmi DeGrasso (drums) with Rob Zombie, Slash and Sammy Hagar appearing from time to time as guests.
 His long awaited studio recordings, the first in almost a decade, Brutal Planet (2000), Dragon Town (2002) and The Eyes Of Alice Cooper (2003), fared the same, although coming across as a decidedly heavier album mixing his classic styles with elements of the indie/garage/Alternative movement from the 1990s, while Dirty Diamonds (2005) saw a more classic hard rock feel.
 Along Came a Spider (2008) and the hit Welcome 2 My Nightmare followed in 2011, with Paranormal and the EP Breadcrumbs in 2017 and 2019 respectively.